sumbono/contacts_crawler/README.md

 # contacts_crawler
-crawler contacts from linkedin using Selenium webdriver
+crawler contacts from linkedin and google using Selenium webdriver